jorgeAgoiz/nextjs-docker-maxmind/README.md

 mkdir /maxmind/db
 ```

+Attached to the repository we find a file `.env.example` We must clone this file and rename it to `.env`.
+Here we will find the environment variable that will indicate the path from which we will read our [mmdb file](https://maxmind.github.io/MaxMind-DB/), which will be the folder we just created.

 We will need a GeoLite account on [Maxmind](https://www.maxmind.com/en/geolite2/signup).
 From which we will generate our license key.

 Once we have our GeoLite account in Maxmind, we will have to manually download our [mmdb file](https://dev.maxmind.com/geoip/docs/databases/city-and-country/) to be able to develop locally.
-Always placing it in the path that we select in our environment variable `MAXMIND_DB_PATH`.
+We will place it in the folder we just created `/maxmind/db` which should be the same value we have in our environment variable `MAXMIND_DB_PATH`

-Attached to the repository we find a file `.env.example` We must clone this file and rename it to `.env`.
-Here we find the environment variable from which we will indicate the path of our [mmdb file](https://maxmind.github.io/MaxMind-DB/).

 Example: